jeryj/html5-responsive-resume/readme.markdown

 It's responsive!
 It's HTML5!
 It's a résumé!

 There's really not much HTML5 specific stuff here.
-The document is so simple that the extent of the HTML5 is just 'main role="main"' The role part is even pretty debatable there.
+The document is so simple that the extent of the HTML5 is just &lt;main role="main"&gt;.
+The role part is even pretty debatable there.

 Set-up